5 Main Types of Plumbing Pipes

 - Cheap and easy to install

-- Tends to be more brittle than iron brittle and can break or crack
+- Tends to be more brittle than iron and can break or crack

-- Can only be used indoors away from furnaces and ovens
+- Can only be used indoors and must be kept away from furnaces and ovens

 Cast iron was the gold standard piping material used by plumbers for larger drain and vent lines for decades.
 Over the years, many different types of pipes have emerged, but cast iron still remains.
-The quality has vastly improved and new pipes now use rubber couplings and stainless-steel band clamps to make leak-proof connections.
+The quality has vastly improved, and newer pipes now use rubber couplings and stainless-steel band clamps to make leak-proof connections.

 - Long term durability